Add §74-c, Pub Serv L; amd §§104.1.2 & 104.2, NYC Ad Cd; amd §263, Town L; amd §7-704, Vil L

 state agencies, to provide municipalities with model laws and guidance

-for battery storage siting, including minimum 250-foot setbacks and
+for battery storage siting, including minimum setbacks.

 Sections 2 & 3: Amends the New York City Fire Code to require a minimum

-age systems of 5 MW or greater, and mandates a community hearing before
+million for commercial battery storage systems of 5 MW or greater, and

-approval of such projects.
+mandates a community hearing before approval of such projects.

 Sections 4 & 5: Amends the Town Law and Village Law to allow munici-